 - Stop Loss, Take Profit orders are combined orders that either trigger a stop loss sell order when a security reaches a defined price, or sell at a predetermined Take Profit price.
-Stop Loss, Take Profit Limit orders deliver the same functionality but trigger a limit order
+Stop Loss, Take Profit Limit orders to deliver the same functionality but trigger a limit order

 - Stop, Limit orders are combined orders that combine a stop loss order and a limit order.
 Stop, Limit orders either trigger a market order at a predetermined stop price, or fill an order at the limit price.

-The Kraken app is available for iOS devices only, and allows users to trade via their iOS device, chart various technical indicators for traded currency pairs, and read breaking market news updates.
+The app is available for iOS devices only and allows users to trade via their iOS device, chart various technical indicators for traded currency pairs, and read breaking market news updates.
 While the Kraken app is a forward-leaning effort from the Kraken development team, it does require some polishing, as user reviews state that the app is poorly optimized and needs an overhaul

-Kraken has below average response times when compared to other exchanges, and doesn’t offer phone support.
+It has below average response times when compared to other exchanges, and doesn’t offer phone support.
 User support is managed via a ticketing system that can take several days to reply.
 A comprehensive help center is available, however, that provides answers to most support questions.

 Ease of Use

 Kraken integrates with the highly popular TradingView platform, which makes it possible to access a diverse range of advanced charting options.
-Kraken’s trade view is decidedly minimalist, with a dark UI well suited to long hours at the trade desk
+The trade view is decidedly minimalist, with a dark UI well suited to long hours at the trade desk

-The Kraken dashboard is intuitive and responsive, breaking down various account functions, funding, withdrawal, order view, and security options via a streamlined interface that provides simple, intermediate, and advanced view options.
+Their dashboard is intuitive and responsive, breaking down various account functions, funding, withdrawal, order view, and security options via a streamlined interface that provides simple, intermediate, and advanced view options.

 1. Create an Account